 Go classic and skate skiing on any of the three trail systems situated on the Grand Mesa, namely County Line, Skyway, and Ward.
-All fifty kilometres or thirty-one miles of these pristine trails are groomed by the Grand Mesa Nordic Council Trails.
+All fifty kilometers or thirty-one miles of these pristine trails are groomed by the Grand Mesa Nordic Council Trails.

 Whether you are skating or classic skiing, the Skyway warming hut at the Skyway Trail System welcomes you with open arms.
 Situated a mere 100 yards from the nearby trailhead, this staging area is the ideal place for children and adult lessons, as well as the Nordic ski races.